pimiel/iBOTS-Essential-Computer-Tools-for-Researchers-Workshop/02 Version Control with Git.md

 3. Unstaging changes
    1. Stage a new file called `experiment_new.txt`.
-   2. Unstage the file using `git restore --staged experiment_new.txt` and check the status.
+   2. Unstage the file using `git reset experiment_new.txt` and check the status.

 ---